-"Missing the Message" - Mark 1:29-39
+"Warp Speed Gospel" - Mark 1:29-39

 Talk about a "whirlwind tour"!
-In preaching on this text from Mark's gospel I feel like we should have some pre-game hype like they do at football games and other huge sporting events.
-You know, cheerleaders prancing and a big announcer's voice asking "ARE YOU READY??!!!"
-I feel that way because of the dizzying pace of changes in locations and details in the text.
-Let's rip through it again together: start at the synagogue then quickly relocate to the house; almost miss four fast names speed by in a blur (and yes, there will there be a test!); discover Simon's ill mother-in-law; observe a quick miraculous healing; watch as everybody digs into a full-blown meal; now instead of the gentle sounds of evening the whole city is at the door; there's a flurry of curing and casting out demons; suddenly it's morning and Jesus has gone missing; Simon and the boys form a search party; there's a confrontation between Jesus and the new disciples; and then throughout the whole of Galilee!
+In preaching on this text from Mark's gospel I feel like we should have some pre-game hype like they will at huge sporting events like today's Super Bowl.
+You know the kind of glitz: bands marching, cheerleaders gyrating, and an announcer's voice booming out "ARE YOU READY??!!!"
+I feel we should approach today's gospel reading with this atmosphere because of the dizzying pace of changes in locations and details in the text.
+If you don't understand why I feel this way, let's rip through it again together: exit the synagogue then zap!
+You're at the house; four fast names speed by in a blur (no peeking, there will there be a test!); discover Simon's ill mother-in-law; observe a quick miraculous healing; watch as everybody digs into a full-blown meal; now replacing the gentle sounds of evening the cacophony of the entire city beats upon the door; we see a flash of Jesus curing and casting out demons; suddenly it's morning and Jesus has gone missing; Simon and the boys form a search party; there's a confrontation between Jesus and the new disciples; and then Jesus (and presumably the whole gang) tromp throughout the whole of Galilee preaching and performing exorcisms!
 WHEW!
 Did I miss anything?
-All of that, in eleven short verses!
+All of that, in only eleven short verses!

-No wonder the poor disciples were confused ... at least as they always are in Mark's gospel.
-Naturally, by the time we get to the later versions from Matthew and Luke they get a lot better press, but here in Mark's gospel as everything happens "immediately" they can't keep up with the developing story.
+No wonder the poor disciples were confused ... at least confused as they always are portrayed in Mark's gospel.
+Naturally, by the time we get to the later versions from Matthew and Luke those intimate followers of Jesus get a lot better press, but here in Mark's gospel as everything happens "immediately" they are shown as not being able to keep up with the developing story.
 Mind you, once we get to the end of Mark's gospel we do see why he has painted them as being so confused.
 It's only with the flash of understanding at the cross that the disciples - and the world - finally come to understand the meaning of the events that have unfolded over the past few years.

-Maybe we can use that understanding to work the process backwards.
-Knowing that Jesus will be revealed on the cross as the messiah, let's come back to this text and see if it can be less confusing as we look at it - but slowly, this time!
-The dizziness from our first reading gives us a clue that we might have experienced a form of "spacial dislocation" - it's the effect that designers of roller coasters and other thrill rides use to add excitement to the ride.
+Maybe we can use that understanding about the sudden realization of God's glory in Jesus to work the process backwards.
+Knowing that Jesus will eventually be revealed on the cross as the messiah, let's come back to this text and see if it can be less confusing as we look at it - but s-l-o-w-l-y, this time!
+The dizziness from our first reading gives us a clue that we might have experienced a form of "spacial dislocation" - that psychological effect that designers of roller coasters and other thrill rides invoke to add excitement to the ride.
 The effect comes from rapidly shifting locations or views so fast that the brain can't quite keep up.
 However, as we slow down we can begin to identify those shifts, and a pattern emerges.